bill2239/object-pinner/README.md

-# Location Pinner
+# Object Location Pinner
-My model is modified from AlexNet, a heatmap is generated to decide the whether
+This project performed center estimation of a object in various background using my modified CNN.
-object in the heatmap and attention loss is generated with softmax function
+My model is modified from AlexNet, a heatmap is generated to decide the whether object in the heatmap and attention loss is generated with softmax function.
-model train with attention loss and classification loss to pinpoint the location of object.
+Model is trained with attention loss and classification loss to pinpoint the location of object.
 I got around 83% of accuracy with my tool dataset with this model
 To train the model:
 ```bash